Estimating the Mixing Time of Ergodic Markov Chains: Proofs

-\citet{kazakos1978bhattacharyya} proposed an efficient method for recursively computing the Hellinger distance $H^2(\X, \Y)$ between two trajectories $\X = (X_1, \dots, X_m), \Y = (Y_1, \dots, Y_m)$ of length $m$ sampled respectively from two Markov chains $(\mc_0, \bmu_0)$ and $(\mc_1, \bmu_1)$ in terms of the entry-wise geometric mean of their transition matrices and initial distributions, which we reproduce in the following lemma.
+\citet{kazakos1978bhattacharyya} proposed an efficient method for recursively computing the Hellinger distance $H^2(\X, \Y)$ between two trajectories $\X = (X_1, \dots, X_m), \Y = (Y_1, \dots, Y_m)$ of length $m$ sampled respectively from two Markov chains $(\mc_0, \bmu_0)$ and $(\mc_1, \bmu_1)$ in terms of the entry-wise geometric mean of their transition matrices and initial distributions, which we reproduce in Lemma~\ref{lemma:mc-hellinger-recursive}. \citet[Proof~of~Claim~2]{daskalakis2017testing} used this result to upper bound the Hellinger distance in terms of the spectral radius $\rho$ for symmetric stationary Markov chains: